mcohen01/node-quickbooks/README.md

 <a name="deleteBillPayment" />
 #### deleteBillPayment(idOrEntity, callback)

-Deletes the BillPayment from Quickbooks
+Deletes the BillPayment from QuickBooks

 __Arguments__